-Cronkite News Service journalists report and write daily news stories, features, enterprise and investigative stories for daily and weekly newspapers and news websites across Arizona and produce TV news packages for television newscasts statewide.
-Veteran journalists head the Cronkite News Service operation.
-Professor Steve Elliott is the bureau’s director of print and digital services, managing efforts for newspapers and news websites.
+Cronkite News journalists report and write daily news stories, features, enterprise and investigative stories for daily and weekly newspapers and news websites across Arizona and produce TV news packages for television newscasts statewide.
+Veteran journalists lead Cronkite News outreach efforts.
+Steve Elliott is the director of digital news, managing efforts for newspapers and news websites.
 Elliott spent 19 years with The Associated Press, serving as Arizona chief of bureau and as an executive at AP’s New York headquarters.
-Professor Susan Green is Cronkite News Service’s broadcast director.
-Green was managing editor at ABC15 in Phoenix and executive producer at WABC-TV in New York.
-Steve Crane, who runs the CNS Washington bureau, was a political reporter and editor with The Washington Times and formerly directed the University of Maryland’s student news service in the nation’s capital.
+Steve Crane, who runs the Cronkite News Washington Bureau, was a political reporter and editor with The Washington Times and formerly directed the University of Maryland’s student news service in the nation’s capital.

 Cronkite News is committed to accuracy and welcomes feedback on the accuracy of packages from sources and members of the public.
 Staff members and editors will correct errors of fact and clarify confusing information promptly and in a straightforward manner.

 We will note significant corrections and clarifications within packages.
 We will correct minor spelling, punctuation and grammar errors without notice.